 Of these, spinal cord injuries and traumatic brain injuries are the most common and can have devastating consequences.
 Spinal cord injuries can lead to temporary or permanent paralysis.
-Traumatic brain injuries can have numerous grave effects such as loss of motor control, memory loss, severe headaches, speech problems, sight problems and many others.
-These injuries often require years of physical and occupation rehabilitation and therapy, which can come at significant expense.
+Traumatic brain injuries can have numerous grave effects such as loss of motor control, memory loss, severe headaches, speech problems, sight problems, and many others.
+These injuries often require years of physical and occupational rehabilitation and therapy, which can come at significant expense.

 Experienced Trucking Accident Attorneys in Illinois